ioan-thomas/countries-rest-api/README-template.md

 	);
 ```

-6. I accessed the Material UI's (MUI's) theme object that I modified, via MUI's `useTheme` hook.
+6. I accessed the MUI's theme object that I modified, via MUI's `useTheme` hook.
 I could then access the properties within that object.

 After using the theme, I discovered that some styles could be accessed by simply adding a string of the path to access a specfic property e.g. the backgroundColor style property: